MaibornWolff/aggregate-implementation-patterns-java/README.md

 ## Our Aggregate Example
 In this workshop, we want to focus on a Customer aggregate supporting three simple use cases.
-The details, which you can find below, could have been collected in an *Event Storming* workshop beforehand.
+The details, which you can find below, could have been collected in an *Event Storming* workshop beforehand:

 ![Use-Cases from Event Storming](images/evenstorming.jpg)